You can find me…Academia Polonica na Facebooku

-A – alphabet In contrary to the most Slavic languages (East and South), Poland use the Latin alphabet – introduced together with Christianity in 966, when Polish prince Mieszko got married with a Czech princesses Dąbrawa.
+A – alphabet In contrary to the most Slavic languages (East and South), Poland use the Latin alphabet – introduced together with Christianity in 966, when Polish prince Mieszko got married to a Czech princesses Dąbrawa.
 Receiving Christianity from the Czech … Czytaj dalej

 A kiss is primarily an expression of love, but also reverence, submission, respect and well wishes.
 It is the oldest way of communication, body language, overgrown rich symbolism.
 Kiss in Polish ‘całować’ is semantically associated with whole ‘cały’.
 This means … Czytaj dalej

-Christmas The Mystery of Christmas Eve in Poland ‘Silent night, Holy night, All is calm, All is bright…” The night of 24th to 25th December was celebrated long before Christ in all civilisations of the solar cult.
+Christmas The Mystery of Christmas Eve in Poland ‘Silent night, Holy night, All is calm; All is bright…” The night of 24th to 25th December was celebrated long before Christ in all civilisations of the solar cult.
 The mystery of … Czytaj dalej

 Stereotypes are a social product.
 In spite of being „politicly incorrect”, they exist and mirrors all hidden emotions and attitudes towards others.
 Also, they discover how „others” are evaluated.
 The comparison between ‚self-portrait’ and the pictures of the other nations … Czytaj dalej